 Last seen in folkore-horror movie ‘Kumari’, Aishwarya Lekshmi was the primary reason I chose to stream this film and she is the best thing about it.
 There’s a fun action sequence where Keerthi fights a whole gang of goons and while the action choreography could’ve been better, Aishwarya pulls off the scenes with a Rajinikanth-like swagger.
 It’s easy to imagine movie-goers whistling in a cinema hall as Keerthi beats the bad guys to pulp.

 The cinematography is colorful, simple and complimented by a foot-tapping soundtrack.
 Vishnu Vishal is hilarious as the barely educated Veera who is raised by a chauvinistic uncle and isn’t familiar with the world of women.
 The film is filled with old-school tropes we are used to seeing in mass-entertainers – Veera has enough inheritance to while away his day roaming around town, getting into fights and drinking the evenings away with his middle-aged uncle friends.

 Unfortunately, even though the film tries to promote gender equality, Aishwarya Lekshmi is pushed to the sidelines towards the climax and it’s Veera who gets a hero’s finish – he defeats the cliched villain and delivers a contrived emotional speech about how a ‘woman is no less than a man’.
-Keerthi deserved to throw the last punch.
-Regardless, ‘Gatta Kusthi’ was an entertaining watch but could’ve been so much more.
+Keerthi should’ve been the one to throw the last punch.
+Regardless, ‘Gatta Kusthi’ was an entertaining watch and could’ve been so much more.